PSPDFKit/dotnet-pdf-library-for-android/nuget/ReadMe.md

 # PSPDFKit.NET (Android)

-The PSPDFKit SDK is a framework that allows you to view, annotate, sign, and fill PDF forms on iOS, Android, Windows, macOS, and Web.
+The Nutrient SDK is a framework that allows you to view, annotate, sign, and fill PDF forms on iOS, Android, Windows, macOS, and Web.

-PSPDFKit Instant adds real-time collaboration features to seamlessly share, edit, and annotate PDF documents.
+Nutrient Instant adds real-time collaboration features to seamlessly share, edit, and annotate PDF documents.

 ## Setup

-PSPDFKit offers support via https://pspdfkit.com/support/request/.
+Nutrient offers support via https://support.nutrient.io/hc/en-us/requests/new.

 Are you evaluating our SDK?
 That's great, we're happy to help out!
-To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/
+To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://www.nutrient.io/contact-sales?=sdk

-Visit https://pspdfkit.com/guides/android/dotnet/ for more information on how to setup and use the SDK.
+Visit https://www.nutrient.io/guides/android/dotnet/ for more information on how to setup and use the SDK.

 ## Examples